jessebmiller/deco/README.md

 # Version

 `0.whatever` No promises.
+Nothing works.
 Everything will change.